Street Mosaic Workshop

 • Portugal’s azulejo: we are big fans of Portugal street culture, and azulejo is something you can’t miss attending this beautiful country.

-• More on the impact of Street Mosaics as a tool for the neighbourhood development: Community Art Initiatives as a Form of Participatory Research: The Case of Street Mosaic Workshop [scholarly paper].
+• More on the impact of Street Mosaics as a tool for neighbourhood development: Community Art Initiatives as a Form of Participatory Research: The Case of Street Mosaic Workshop [scholarly paper].